 Sculptor Julia Hanzl was born in 1982 into a family of artists in Vienna.
 She graduated from the University of Vienna and studied for several terms under Prof. Lorenz in the Ceramics Department of the University of Applied Arts.

+In 2016, she was appointed “Lower Austrian of the Year” by Niederösterreichische Nachrichten (Lower Austrian Newspaper).
 Besides her independent artistic works, she has realised numerous commissions in the last years, among others: portraits, urn designs for Bestattung Wien (Vienna funeral service), a life-size graveyard angel made of bronze for a Viennese crypt, implementation of a large-scale aluminium version of the sculpture “Who killed Smiley?” for the Cserni Collection, and the realisation of her china sculpture “Eve & Eve” for the Vienna Porcelain Manufactory Augarten.

 Close collaboration with artists dedicated to Fantastic Realism resulted in various group exhibitions, both in Austria and abroad, a solo exhibition in the Vienna Phantastenmuseum, and her representation in the Phantastenmuseum by the sculpture “Lex naturalis”.
 Her participation in various competitions paved the way for exhibitions abroad, like the juried sculpture exhibition “Clay?V” in Washington.